 Located in Songzhuang, Beijing China, Tree art museum lies beside the main road of the area.
-Original village has vanished, replaced by big scale blocks which better fit for cars.
-Even if renowned as artist village, it’s difficult to stay or enjoy art exploration without local artist friend’s introducing.
+The original village has vanished, replaced by big scale blocks which better fit for cars.
+Even if renowned as an artist village, it’s difficult to stay or enjoy art exploration without local artist friend’s introducing.
 So, the first idea was to create an ambient, a public space where people would like to stay, date and communicate.

 The first courtyard was separated with the main road and dust outside by a bare-concrete wall.
 People would stay and chat under the tree in the courtyard, or, just feed fishes by the reflecting pool.
-Meanwhile, they could enjoy artworks and watch other people lingering inside the building through curtain wall.
+Meanwhile, they could enjoy artworks and watch other people lingering inside the building through the curtain wall.
 In the bare-concrete wall, there is a corridor which could be utilized to exhibit books and small sculptures.
 The curvature varies slightly along the path.

-By taking real and pure expression, this project hopes to create a place where local people and visitors would communicate with nature light, trees, water, and contemporary art.
+By taking real and pure expression, this project hopes to create a place where local people and visitors would communicate with natural light, trees, water, and contemporary art.
 This simple and plain idea will spread out through their experience.

 Project title: Tree Art Museum

-Location: Song zhuang, Beijing, China
+Location: Song Zhuang, Beijing, China

 Height: 18.78 m